NathanKr/react-profiler-api/README.md

   <tr>
     <td>baseDuration</td>
     <td>number</td>
     <td>The estimated time in milliseconds that would be spent rendering the descendants without any memoisations.
-The delta between this and actualDuration should tell you how useful your React.memo and useMemo callls are (for more information about these calls, you can read <a href='https://blog.openreplay.com/improving-react-application-performance-react-memo-vs-usememo'>this article on memoisation in React</a></td>
+The delta between this and actualDuration should tell you how useful your React.memo and useMemo callls are (for more information about these calls, you can read <a href='https://blog.openreplay.com/improving-react-application-performance-react-memo-vs-usememo'>this article on memoisation in React. my remark : seems not relevant when memoization is used</a></td>
   </tr>
   <tr>
     <td>startTime</td>